MatthewWilletts/matthewwilletts.github.io/_posts/2021-1-27-Defending-VAEs-from-Adversarial-Attack.md

 These plots show the aggregate posterior and the reconstructions (the modes of the likelihood conditioned on a sample of each per-datapoint posterior).
 Clearly the amount of overlap increases with $$\beta$$ for both kinds of model, but the $$\beta$$-TCVAEs appear to do this in a more structured way (as we would hope) and, unlike the $$\beta$$-VAE, they not suffer from such catastrophic degradation in model quality for large $$\beta$$ -- for large $$\beta$$ the $$\beta$$-VAE's reconstructions have collapsed to a line.

-Going from toy to real data, we measure this effect quantitiatively for models trained on CelebA.
+Going from toy to real data, we measure this effect quantitatively for models trained on CelebA.

 ||Effect of regularisation on overlap and model quality on $$\beta$$-VAEs and $$\beta$$-TCVAEs||
 |:-:|:-:|:-:|